BoschSmartHome/bosch-shc-api-docs/best_practice/README.md

 You should also consider that a large number of requests flood the log file.
 In the event of a support request, the error may no longer be found in the log file, making an error analysis difficult.

 ## Host Verification
 The communication with the Bosch Smart Home Controller is cryptographically protected via TLS.
-However, it is best practice if your OSS implementation verifies the Bosch Smart Home Controller IP and the certificate authority (CA).
+However, it is recommended that your OSS implementation verifies the Bosch Smart Home Controller IP and the certificate authority (CA).
 You should avoid such implementation as the following (example given in Node.js):
 ```javascript
     const requestOptionsWithoutHostVerification = {
         key: fs.readFileSync('shc-key.pem'),